 The Gaines Fellowship is presented in recognition of outstanding academic performance, demonstrated ability to conduct independent research, an interest in public issues and a desire to enhance understanding of the human condition through the humanities.
 Founded in 1984 by a generous gift from John and Joan Gaines, the Gaines Center for the Humanities functions as a laboratory for imaginative and innovative education on UK’s campus.
 The Gaines Center is designed to enrich the study of the humanities at the University of Kentucky.

-This year’s scholars represent six different colleges on campus including: the College of Agriculture, Food and Environment; the College of Arts and Sciences; the College of Communication and Information; the College of Education; the College of Fine Arts; and the Lewis Honors College.
+This year’s scholars represent eight different colleges on campus including: the College of Agriculture, Food and Environment; College of Arts and Sciences; College of Communication and Information; College of Design; College of Education; College of Public Health; Gatton College of Business and Economics; and Lewis Honors College.

 UK’s 12 new Gaines Fellows are:

-- Benjamin Cortas, of Louisville, Kentucky, an honors student majoring in physics and mathematics;
+- Larah Ballard, from Mount Sterling, Kentucky, an honors student majoring in gender and women’s studies and horticulture;

-- Natalie Harrington, of Franklin, Tennessee, an honors student majoring in secondary English education;
+- Abby Eplin, from Barboursville, West Virginia, an honors student majoring in secondary English education;

-- Ellie Kinnicutt, of Lexington, an honors student majoring in communication and journalism;
+- Chris Lucas, from Overland Park, Kansas, an honors student majoring in economics and finance;

-- Mary Sherman, of Peoria, Illinois, an honors student majoring in political science and Spanish;
+- Lexi Nolletti, from Wooster, Ohio, an honors student majoring in neuroscience; and

 In their senior year, each fellow must complete a major independent study thesis project of six to 15 credit hours.
 The project must be submitted and defended in front of a thesis committee of three university faculty members and the director of the Gaines Center.